PrimCargo693208/online-Text-Editor/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Describe the bug as shortly as possible.
-title: ''
+title: "[ BUG | Name ]"
 labels: bug
 assignees: PrimCargo693208